abhinavbibek/abhinavbibek/README.md

 ### The questions driving my work

-> How do we verify identity when software becomes autonomous?
+> How should Zero Trust evolve when the workload itself is intelligent?

 > How do we establish trust between non-human actors?